 Pharmacy software systems are built on National Council for Prescription Drug Program (NCPDP) standards.
-All COVID-19 vaccine claims originating from a pharmacy will use standardized data elements outlined in a recently issued NCPDP emergency guidance.
-Table 4 lists required data elements for claim submission.
+All COVID-19 vaccine claims originating from a pharmacy will use standardized data elements outlined in NCPDP emergency guidance.
+Table 3 lists required data elements for claim submission.
 The NCPDP claim format can be used to submit reimbursement to a pharmacy benefit manager (PBM) as a pharmacy benefit claim or to a medical intermediary organization, where it will be converted from a pharmacy to a medical benefit claim.

-It is important to note that the NCPDP guidance outlines claim information needed for both a one-dose and a two-dose COVID-19 vaccine.
-For a two-dose vaccine (Pfizer-BioNTech and Moderna), the submission clarification codes (SCC) are critical for distinguishing between the first and the second administration of the vaccine, especially since some payers, including Medicare, have a differential payment for the first and second dose.
+It is important to note that the NCPDP guidance outlines claim information needed for both a single-dose and a two-dose series of COVID-19 vaccine.
+For a two-dose vaccine (Pfizer-BioNTech and Moderna), the submission clarification codes (SCC) are critical for distinguishing between the first and the second administration of the vaccine.